Chapter 22 (Legion): Casting

 Since the series' inception, Noah Hawley intended to explore David's relationship with his father, Charles Xavier / Professor X, indicating that the character may appear in the series.
-During an appearance at the The Late Late Show with James Corden, Dan Stevens invited Patrick Stewart to reprise his role from the X-Men film franchise, with Stewart affirming that he would absolute reprise it.
+During an appearance at The Late Late Show with James Corden, Dan Stevens invited Patrick Stewart to reprise his role from the X-Men film franchise, with Stewart affirming that he would absolute reprise it.

 In February 2019, it was announced that Harry Lloyd would play Xavier, making his debut with the third episode of the season.
 Hawley felt that the character was essential in forming the origin story of David, explaining "David is an adopted boy who needs to know who he really is, so we're definitely going to tell that story."
 Lloyd described his version of the character as a more ambiguous figure, explaining, "The way we play that leading scene he kind of abandons his wife.
 And that was very purposely done so you don't think Charles is the hero.
 Because we know the fallout out of the battle is terrible, and he ruins the life of a young baby."